CyVerse-learning-materials/learning-materials-home/docs/ds/doi.md

 that already has another license), please contact us at
 <doi@cyverse.org>.

-### Can I make changes to the metadata record?

-Once the data is public it will not change, and thus metadata should be stable as well.
-However, it is possible that you may need to do minor edits or enhance the metadata.
-Version changes of the metadata will be recorded.
-To request changes to metadata data, contact us at
-<doi@cyverse.org>.

 ### What metadata standards does CyVerse support for data publication?

 All data will follow